Exercise 40: Modules, Classes, and Objects

 That's the basics of how Ruby does this "mini-import" when you call a class like a function.
-Remember that this is not giving you the class, but instead is using the class as a blueprint for building a copy of that type of thing.
+Remember that this is not giving you the class but instead is using the class as a blueprint for building a copy of that type of thing.

-Keep in mind that I'm giving you a slightly inaccurate idea for how these work so that you can start to build up an understanding of classes based on what you know about modules.
+Keep in mind that I'm giving you a slightly inaccurate idea of how these work so that you can start to build up an understanding of classes based on what you know about modules.
 The truth is, classes and objects suddenly diverge from modules at this point.
 If I were being totally honest, I'd say something more like this: